Download the Latest Statutes which govern the FISM organisation and its member societies.

 – a list of at least four officials in a Committee that will be in charge of the organization of the Convention;

-– a commitment to accept and scrupulously respect the supervision of the FISM Presidium and the ‘FISM Contest Rules and Procedures’;
+– a commitment to accept and scrupulously respect the supervision of the FISM Board of Directors and the ‘FISM Contest Rules and Procedures’;

 – a commitment to sign the agreement as mentioned in Article 11.3, once the Society has been elected Host Society.